sharoncornelius/idpf-specification/idpf_specification.md

 <th><p>Disable VPORT.<br />
 This cmd can be sent even if VIRTCHNL_OP_DISABLE_QUEUES_V2 was not sent..</p>
-<p>Note: There is not vport reset cmd, disable and destroy stands for
+<p>Note: There is not vPort reset cmd, disable and destroy stands for
 reset.</p></th>
 <th>All Functions Drivers</th>
 <th>Shall be sent only if VIRTCHNL_OP_ENABLE_VPORT is successful.<br />